 Various measures, including estrogen (typically taken until about age 51, when menopause occurs on average), can relieve or reduce symptoms.

-To become pregnant, women with premature menopause may be given fertility treatments (such as using eggs from another woman implanted in their uterus.
+To become pregnant, women with premature menopause may be given fertility treatments (such as using eggs from another woman implanted in their uterus).

 Hormonally, premature menopause resembles natural menopause Perimenopause symptoms Menopause is the permanent end of menstrual periods, ovulation, and fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more .
 The ovaries produce very little or no estrogen.
 Ovulation completely or almost completely stops.
-However, sometimes the ovaries start functioning for a short time and can release an egg, making pregnancy possible.
+However, sometimes the ovaries start functioning again for a short time and can release an egg, making pregnancy possible.
 The ovaries still contain thousands of eggs.
 Premature menopause does not imply that a woman is aging prematurely.
 It means only that her ovaries are no longer functioning normally.

 Premature menopause has many causes: